Faiz0712/Faiz-git/README.md

 # Faiz-git
-This is just an Demo
+This is just an Demo.